 Lynn Swanson is hailed by many as one of the most versatile of all musicians.
 She is a sought after conductor, choral pedagogue, clinician and adjudicator.
-She attended Shorter College as a recipient of the Theodor Presser Foundation Scholarship and holds a Bachelor of Music in Organ Performance in addition to a Master of Music Education in Choral Pedagogy from the University of Kansas in Lawrence.
+She attended Shorter College as a recipient of the Theodore Presser Foundation Scholarship and holds a Bachelor of Music in Organ Performance in addition to a Master of Music Education in Choral Pedagogy from the University of Kansas in Lawrence.

 Prior to her work in China, Ms. Swanson served as Executive Associate Music Director of the William Baker Choral Foundation.
 While a member of the staff of The Choral Foundation, Ms. Swanson created the Institute for Healthy Singing leading workshops for church choirs and community choruses.
-Ms. Swanson is the Founder of the Lynn Swanson Festival Singers formerly known as the Gwinnett Festival Singers founded in Atlanta in 1985, the Northside Young Singers and the Cobb Summer Singers now named the Summer Baroque Institute.
+Ms. Swanson is the Founder of the Lynn Swanson Festival Singers formerly known as the Gwinnett Festival Singers founded in Atlanta in 1985, and the Northside Young Singers and Cobb Summer Singers.
 From 2011 to 2017, she served as Organist and Music Director of St. Benedict’s Episcopal Church in Atlanta, Georgia.

-As a conductor she has led performances in Atlanta and Kansas City of choral and orchestral masterworks that include: Bach: Mass in B Minor, Brandenburg Concerto No. 2 in F, Magnificat, Cantata No. 51 Jauchzet Gott in allen Landen, Cantata 104 Wachet auf ruft uns die Stimme, Cantata 4 Christ lag in Todesbanden; Beethoven: Mass in C; Bernstein: Chichester Psalms & Missa Brevis; Brahms: A German Requiem; Faure: Requiem; Handel: Messiah, Dettingen Te Deum, Water Music Suite, and Israel in Egypt; Haydn: The Creation, Te Deum; Mendelssohn: Elijah; Mozart: Solemn Vespers, Exsultate Jubilate, Eine kleine Nachtmusik and Coronation Mass; Schubert: Mass in G; Vivaldi: Beatus Vir, Gloria.
+As a conductor she has led performances in Atlanta, Kansas City and Beijing of choral and orchestral masterworks that include: Bach: Mass in B Minor, Brandenburg Concerto No. 2 in F, Magnificat, Cantata No. 51 Jauchzet Gott in allen Landen, Cantata 104 Wachet auf ruft uns die Stimme, Cantata 4 Christ lag in Todesbanden; Beethoven: Mass in C; Bernstein: Chichester Psalms & Missa Brevis; Brahms: A German Requiem; Faure: Requiem; Handel: Messiah, Dettingen Te Deum, Water Music Suite, and Israel in Egypt; Haydn: The Creation, Te Deum; Mendelssohn: Elijah; Mozart: Solemn Vespers, Exsultate Jubilate, Eine kleine Nachtmusik and Coronation Mass; Schubert: Mass in G; Vivaldi: Beatus Vir, Gloria.